 But Trevor Roberts, a senior manager for service delivery at Reserve Bank of Australia, said the potential benefits may outweigh the risks and shortcomings, especially in terms of overall return on investment (ROI).

 "The lower cost of construction and the consumption of less real estate may tip the scales in its balance," Roberts said.
 "It should be a consideration for new data centers.
-But it is unlikely to actually replace many existing conventional systems
+But it is unlikely to actually replace many existing conventional systems while the technology is still young and pricey."

 Despite the ongoing debate, manufacturers are moving forward.